Alvise88/zero-turnaround-cicd-with-dagger/GUIDE.md

 }
 ```

-You can find the entire code in this [repository](https://github.com/Alvise88/zero-turnaround-CI/CD-with-dagger)
+You can find the entire codebase in this [repository](https://github.com/Alvise88/zero-turnaround-CI/CD-with-dagger)

 ## Defining CI/CD pipeline